Zakk0102/StackBot_Backend/README.md

-TO run the application do the following steps:
+To run the application do the following steps:

 1. pip install -r requirements.txt

 2. uvicorn app:app --reload